 Phase 1 of the IGMS considered directing population and employment growth to 2041.
 However, on August 28, 2020, Amendment 1 to the Growth Plan came into force and effect along with a new Land Needs Assessment Methodology.
-As a result, the Growth Plan now requires that the region plan for an additional 20 years (to 2051) of population and employment growth.
-These changes to the Growth Plan and the new Land Needs Assessment methodology have been addressed through the Growth Concepts Discussion Paper released on February 17,2021 and are now reflected in the 5 growth concepts.
+As a result, the Growth Plan now requires that the region plan to accommodate population and employment growth to 2051.
+Through Phase 2 of the IGMS these changes to the Growth Plan and the new Land Needs Assessment methodology have been addressed through the Growth Concepts Discussion Paper released on February 17,2021 reflected in 5 growth concepts.